-Prerequisite: Placement based on assessment 3 hours lecture, 1 hour laboratory skills taught in ESL 096 and focuses on using English in business situations.
+Prerequisite: Placement based on assessment 3 hours lecture, 1 hour laboratory

+First course in the study of English for the workplace for students whose first language is other than English.
+Supplements language skills taught in ESL 096 and focuses on using English in business situations.
 Learn simple business vocabulary, basic writing and oral communication skills, and word processing skills.